Jim Rock: Boxing career

 Rock boxed as an amateur prior to turning professional in November 1995.
 He won his first fight at the Point Depot in Dublin, beating the previously unbeaten Craig Lynch the undercard of a bill that included fellow Irish boxers Steve Collins and Eamonn Magee.

-Rock is a veteran of the Dublin professional fight scene; however, he fights out of the Breen Gym in Belfast.
-Rock is a former WAA Inter-Continental European Super Middleweight Title, IBC Middleweight Title, WBF Continental European Light Middleweight Title, Irish Light Middleweight Title and Irish Super Middleweight Title holder and current Irish Middleweight Title holder.
-However, arguably his biggest fight to date was against Margate based Iranian, Mehrdud "Takaloo" Takalobigashi for the WBU Light Middleweight Title which took place in Belfast's Odyssey Arena in February 2003.
+Rock was a veteran of the Dublin professional fight scene; however, he fought out of the Breen Gym in Belfast.
+Rock is a former WAA Inter-Continental European Super Middleweight, IBC Middleweight, WBF Continental European Light Middleweight, Irish Light Middleweight and Irish Super Middleweight title holder and Irish Middleweight title holder.
+However, arguably his biggest fight was against Margate based Iranian, Mehrdud "Takaloo" Takalobigashi for the WBU Light Middleweight title which took place in Belfast's Odyssey Arena in February 2003.
 Rock lost this keenly contested fight to an explosive overhand right knock out defeat in the ninth round.

 Brian Peters

-Rock currently fights on Brian Peters promotions which are broadcast on Irish station RTÉ and is unbeaten since 2003.
-Derry fighter John Duddy has displayed interest in taking on the Dubliner for the Irish middleweight title.
+Rock fought on Brian Peters promotions which were broadcast on Irish station RTÉ but he has since retired.
+Derry fighter John Duddy once displayed interest in taking on the Dubliner for the Irish middleweight title.
 Duddy's management attended Rock's 3 June 2006 fight against Kevin Phelan in Dublin, a seventh-round TKO victory for Rock.
 The fight was initially scheduled for 29 September 2006 at Madison Square Garden, but was then postponed, for a November 2006 bout in Dublin, Ireland which again did not materialise.

-The speculation of a potential superfight against John Duddy continued into 2007 and a bill including a Duddy/Rock match up and a Bernard Dunne title defence was planned for late summer 2007.
+The speculation of a potential superfight against John Duddy continued into 2007 and a bill including a Duddy/Rock match up and a Bernard Dunne title defense was planned for late summer 2007.
+Ultimately, that fight never took place.

+Rock was undefeated from 2003 until his retirement in 2009.